parallel-markets/parallel-js/packages/react/README.md

  * `getIdentity()`: A function that returns a `Promise` that will be resolved with identity KYC/AML information (from a call to the [Identity API](https://developer.parallelmarkets.com/docs/server/identity-api))
  * `login()`: A shortcut to `parallel.login()`
  * `logout()`: A shortcut to `parallel.logout()`
+ * `error`: Any error that resulted from getting the current login status on load

 For instance: